bstefanvm/Web-PHP-Filesystem/README.md

 # PHP Website with Gallery

-## PHP Web with Image Gallery within filesystem.
+## PHP Web with Image Gallery used filesystem.